 What impacts placement stability?

-Placement instability has a negative impact on all three goals of the child protection agency: safety, permanency, and well-being.
-Safety is impacted when a child is maltreated in a resource home and must be moved; permanency is delayed when a child experiences multiple placements; and well-being is affected in multiple ways, including poorer educational outcomes as a result of changing schools, and increased behavioral and mental health issues.2 Child development research tells us that children need consistency, predictability, and attachment to a caring adult to thrive.
-This is especially true for children in foster care, who have experienced trauma leading up to and including removal from their home and community.
+Child development research tells us that children need consistency, predictability, and attachment to a caring adult to thrive.
+This is especially true for children in foster care, who have experienced trauma leading up to and including removal from their home, as well as the trauma of ongoing separation from family.
 Children in out-of-home care need stable adult connections to support their well-being.
-These secure attachments can best be assured in stable placements that help young people transition in and out of care and into permanency without delay.
+These secure attachments are best formed in stable placements that help young people maintain connection with their family and community, and transition into permanency without delay.

 Children experience more placements the longer they linger in foster care.
-According to the Child Welfare Outcomes 2010–2014 Report to Congress, the majority of children in foster care for less than 12 months experience no more than two placements.6 While that is still one placement too many, this proportion decreases significantly for those children who remain in care 24 months and beyond.
+According to the Children’s Bureau’s Child Welfare Outcomes Data, the majority of children in foster care for less than 12 months experience no more than one or two placements.7 However, this proportion varies significantly by state/territory, and the number of placements increases as children stay in care longer.

 When we make the monumental decision to intervene and remove a child from their home, we have a responsibility to ensure that we’ve placed them in a safe, stable, and healing environment, and that they are better off in this new setting than they would have been had they remained with their family of origin.